dqlobo/beta-sprayer/README.md

 - **Color auto-routing**

-  Climbing routes are color coordinated, we should be able to sense within the bounding box to auto-find a route pretty easily
+  Climbing routes are color coordinated, we should be able to sense within the bounding box to auto-find a route pretty easily.

+- **Route auto-solving**

+  Given a climber's height and skill level, if you can identify the exact manufactured hold (As I demonstrated is possible in [another Roboflow model)](https://universe.roboflow.com/loboflow-go1lj/climbing-wall) and combine the hold type with rotation and relative position to other holds, a computer algorithm could feasibly solve the route.
+This was my initial inspiration for this project.

 - **View route moves as animated sequence**